 Trademarks are some of your company’s most valuable assets as they symbolize your reputation and goodwill.
 They are how consumers recognize your products or services among those of your competitors.
 Protection of these symbols is vital as your business grows.

 What Should I Trademark?

 You can seek trademark protection of any word, logo, or combination of words and logos that you want to use to identify your business.
-Companies often base their marks on their business names but leave out the legal entity designations such as Inc. or LLC.
-For example, if your company is legally organized as Blue Star, Inc., you would likely seek protection for BLUE STAR without the Inc.
+Companies often base their marks on their business names but leave out legal entity designations such as Inc. or LLC.
+For example, if a company is legally organized as Blue Star, Inc., it would be suggested to seek protection for BLUE STAR without the Inc.

 Logos should also be protected if you commonly use them to identify your products or services.
-Tag lines or slogans can also be protected if you use them consistently in the same manner.
+Tag lines or slogans can also be protected if used consistently in the same manner.
 Anything that you use consistently that connects your business with the goods or services you offer could potentially be protectable as a trademark.

 Of course, protecting every mark could be expensive.
-Once you’ve chosen your trademarks you can prioritize which ones are most important to the core of your business and should be protected now.
+Once you’ve chosen your trademarks you can prioritize which ones are most important to the core of your business.
 Over time you can re-evaluate and seek the protection of additional marks as your business grows.

 How to Choose Your Trademark

 When choosing a business or product name, it’s important to choose a name that is “inherently distinctive.”
 That means the name or trademark is quickly and clearly connected to your business.
 The stronger the mark, the more easily you can prevent others from using it without your permission.
 Weaker marks don’t have the same legal protections and can be difficult and costly to safeguard.